Bofan/notebook-cell-number-reset/README.md

 ---

 ## Notes
-This program may create unwanted `.ipynb_checkpoints` folders in the directories of the notebooks that were reset.
+This program may create unwanted `.ipynb_checkpoints` (simple version control) folders in the directories of the notebooks that were reset.